codingMustache/codingMustache/README.md

 ## Joke of the Day

-I'm tired of following my dreams.
-I'm just going to ask them where they are going and meet up with them later.
+What do you call a female snake. misssssssss

 ## Daily Trivia

-Which of the following computer components can be built using only NAND gates?
+Laserjet and inkjet printers are both examples of what type of printer?
- 1. CPU
+ 1. Non-impact printer
- 2. Register
+ 2. Daisywheel printer
- 3. RAM
+ 3. Dot matrix printer
- 4. ALU
+ 4. Impact printer

 <details>
   <summary>Answer</summary>
-  ALU
+  Non-impact printer
 </details>